irmantastam/vite-vue-ssg/README.md

 This is a Static Site Generation (SSG) example Vue app.

-It utilises Vercel serverless function to be used as API endpoint `/api/plants`.

 Data is fetched and static assets are prerendered on build.

 ## Features